 So, you’ve spotted that perfect business or client for your brand.
-Your values align, they have a great USP, and you’re sure you know how a collaboration between you both could spark fireworks.
+Your values align, they have a great USP, and you’re sure you know that a collaboration could spark fireworks.
 But how do you tell them that?

-Whilst there are a lot of stages to the process of prospecting, and lots of styles you can adopt to complete this process, there is always one main goal: to identify, develop and maintain relationships between ideal clients for your business.
+While there are a lot of other stages to prospecting, and lots of styles you can adopt to complete this process, there is always one main goal: to identify, develop and maintain relationships with ideal clients for your business.

 Now you may be thinking, I don’t need to approach customers… they come to me!
 Well, that’s great.
 If this is you, you could think of prospecting as a bit of insurance.
-It’s always great to scope out new business partners and opportunities just in case those opportunities dry up.
+It’s always a good idea to have diverse avenues of obtaining new customers.

 Keep it brief and simple

-You know how it is.
+Imagine yourself as one of your potential customers.
 Your inbox is swamped, your to-do list is as long as your arm, and you’ve got four meetings this afternoon, all of which… let’s be honest, could be condensed into an email.
 Time is valuable.
-The last thing anyone wants is a rambling email from every Tom, Dick and Harry trying to sell them something they don’t need.
-Or, they might need… but will never know, because you’ve hidden that information somewhere in the essay you’ve just sent them.

-Side note - simple means avoid all that unnecessary business and product jargon.
+- Avoid all that unnecessary business and product jargon.

 Show your confidence in your business and/or product – being able to sell yourself in a short and succinct email is a really impressive feat.
-So Pro even found that the best prospecting emails are generally 100-250 words.
-Does that put things in perspective?
+Research shows the best prospecting emails are generally 100-250 words.
+So we really do mean short.

 Make it personal

-A personable approach is so important in making your client feel valued, seen and appreciated.
-No one wants to be contacted by blanket call-outs, and this approach is probably the main reason as to why B2B communications go largely ignored.
+A personal approach is so important in making your client feel valued, seen and appreciated.
+No one wants to be contacted by a mass email, and this approach is probably the main reason why B2B communications go largely ignored.